cpendo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File '101-rot13' has a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 File '102-odd' has a script that prints every other line from the input, starting with the first line.

+File '103-water_and_stir' has a script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.